RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 At this point, you're at the View Database screen for your new database.

-To connect to your database, you need three pieces of information:
+To connect to your database, you need the following info:

-- The public endpoint for your database.
+- The public endpoint for your database
 - The port number
 - The database password